 The Berlin Perspective: What Archaeologists Will Find Here in 2000 Years from Now

-Archaeologists will be stunned when they dig up the chewing gum I stuck to a pizzeria table the other day, because there was no trash can or ashtray.
-In their report, they will write the Berliners had “loved chewing all day long.
+Archaeologists will be stunned when they dig up the chewing gum I stuck to a pizza parlor table the other day, because there was no trash can or ashtray.
+In their report they will write that, 2000 years ago, the Berliners had “loved chewing all day long.
 When they were done eating, they chewed on so-called gums made for that purpose.
-And then they stuck those items to pizzeria tables.”
+And then they stuck those items to pizza parlor tables.”

-Those people digging in the sand will unearth quite a few uncompleted construction sites.
+Those people digging in the sand will definitely unearth quite a few unfinished construction sites.
 Unfortunately, the corresponding part of their report will not exactly sound flattering: “Berliners started millions of construction projects without ever finalizing them.
-In 2017, they started refurbishing ‘Karl Marx Strasse’ and never finished the damned thing.”
+In 2017, they started refurbishing ‘Karl Marx Strasse’ and never finished the damned thing until 3092.”

 “In 2006, they wanted to build a new airport”, the report will read.
 “Once it was completed 1114 years later, in the year 3120, aircraft did not exist anymore.
 So they used it as a fast food restaurant.”
 Our descendants will wonder what in the hell was wrong with us.
 And they will have a point.

-The archaeological endeavor in 4019 will bring to light so many interesting items, they will probably open a Berlin Museum.
-A petrified ‘currywurst’ which was bitten into 2000 years earlier will be one of the highlights.
-“In the Berlin of the year 2019, residents mainly ate ‘currywurst'”, a plate at the museum will say.
+The archaeological endeavor in 4020 will bring to light so many interesting items, they will probably open a Berlin Museum.
+A petrified ‘currywurst’ which was bitten into 2000 years earlier might be one of the highlights.
+“In the Berlin of the year 2020, residents mainly ate ‘currywurst'”, a plate at the museum will say.
 “Historians have not been able to figure out how they managed to choke down that kind of food.”

-They will also dig up a sign splattered with bird scat on which it says “Rigaer Straße 94 remains occupied” written by squatters 2000 years earlier, and one digital sign saying “Because of a malfunction in the operating procedure, the next ‘S-Bahn’ trains will have delays of up to 20 minutes.
+They might also dig up a digital sign splattered with bird scat on which it says “Because of a malfunction in the operating procedure, the train to Hamburg will be delayed by 20 minutes.
 We apologize.”
-Well, the archaeologists will be able to draw more conclusions.
-“In 2019, the Berliners were a very polite bunch of people.
+Well, the archaeologists will be able to draw more conclusions here: “In 2020, the Berliners were a very polite bunch of people.
 Nothing really worked properly in their city, but at least they apologized.”